promptdesk/promptdesk/README.md

 ## Troubleshooting

-If you encounter any issues during installation or usage, please check the [Troubleshooting Guide](https://github.com/promptdesk/promptdesk/blob/main/docs/troubleshooting.md) or FAQs section.
-For further assistance, feel free to raise an issue on the GitHub repository.
+If you encounter any issues or bugs while using PromptDesk, please report them by creating a [new issue](https://github.com/promptdesk/promptdesk/issues) on the GitHub repository.
+Include as much detail as possible, such as steps to reproduce the issue and any error messages or logs.

 ## Contributing